Find the best dehumidifier for grow tent humidity issues.

-Most models come with a built-in controls to set target humidity level to turn on.
+Most models come with a built-in controls to set the target humidity level.
 Smaller models that lack this feature can be turned on using a digital controller, such as the InkBird Humidity Controller.
 We use one to optimize humidity levels and it has worked great for years.
 Another good option is the bluetooth-enabled AC Infinity humidity and temperature controller.

-You’ll find that humidity levels tend to very when the lights are on vs. off, and as plants get bigger and bushier they tend to transpire more moisture.
-Using an automated humidity control takes the guess work out of it.
+You’ll find that humidity levels tend to vary when the lights are on vs. off, and as plants get bigger and bushier they tend to transpire more moisture.
+Using an automated humidity control takes the guesswork out of it.
 Plus they can be programmed to run for a specific range, so they don’t quickly cycle on and off repeatedly.

-Keep in mind that if your bucket fills with water the unit will auto-shutoff.
-So empty it often or it may shut off unexpectedly.
+Keep in mind that if your bucket fills with water the unit will shut off.
+So empty it often or humidity will climb unexpectedly.
 And make sure to clean the filter often to keep airflow moving.

 Dehumidifiers can be placed directly on the grow tent floor, out of the way of potential issues with spilled water.
-Position it so the unit’s fan circulates the dried air, but don’t point it directly at plant if you can avoid it since that air may be very dry.
+Position it so the unit’s fan circulates the dried air, but don’t point it directly at the plants if you can avoid it.

 Grow tent dehumidifiers can also be propped up on an overturned 5 gallon bucket or small plastic shelf if you need to raise the height to facilitate water drainage through a hose.